Gastric Sleeve Surgery in Mexico / Bariatric Surgery Mexico

-Sleeve gastrectomy, also known as vertical sleeve gastrectomy, is a new procedure that restricts food intake in order to facilitate weight loss.
-Mexico weight loss surgeon Dr. Alberto Aceves performs this procedure laparoscopically, and removes approximately 85 percent of the stomach, leaving behind a small tube or "sleeve."
+VSG /Gastric Sleeve Surgery, also known as vertical sleeve gastrectomy, is a new procedure that restricts food intake in order to facilitate weight loss.
+At MBC in Mexico, weight loss surgeons Dr. Gilberto Ungson and Dr. Rodolfo Wilhelmy, both long time friends and associates of the late weight loss surgeon Dr. Alberto Aceves perform this procedure laparoscopically, and removes approximately 85 percent of the stomach, leaving behind a small tube or "sleeve."
 Because the size of the stomach is dramatically reduced during this procedure, Mexico gastric sleeve surgery patients cannot consume the same amount of food that they could pre-operatively.
 Over time, the restriction of calories and food intake, results in significant weight loss.

 Gastric sleeve surgery involves actually removing 85 percent of the stomach, and it is therefore an irreversible procedure.
 In addition, the removal of a portion of the stomach actually eliminates some of the hormones which can stimulate hunger.
 However, unlike other stomach stapling procedure, all of the stomach’s functions are preserved.
 This means that there are far fewer restrictions on the foods that patients can consume after the procedure.
 The amount of food that patients can consume, however, is considerably limited.
 As with all surgical weight loss programs, it is imperative that gastric sleeve patients adhere to a strict postoperative diet.
 Once goal weight is achieved, usually 1–2 years after surgery, most patients can consume about 1000–1200 calories per day.